Elegant Christmas Party Must-Haves: A Feature Post by Elizabeth Copeland

-Earlier this year, we asked our fans to share how they prepare a perfectly elegant Christmas party for their friends and family in our Balsam Hill Blog Contest.
+Earlier this year, we asked our fans to share how they prepare an elegant Christmas party for their friends and family in our Balsam Hill Blog Contest.
 Elizabeth Copeland responded with not only wonderful decor ideas, but also recipes for delicious party treats that will be a hit with your guests.
 Reposted from her blog, Water Rolls Uphill, read on to find out just how this mother of three throws a simple, pitch perfect Christmas gathering that is a feast for both the spirit and the senses.

 Elegant Christmas Party Must-Haves

 Last year, my Christmas tree fell three times.
 Sad, isn’t it?
 Imagine my despair as I stood surrounded by pine needles and shattered ornaments (three times!), and I’m sure that you will agree that my last thought was how to have the perfect Christmas soiree.
 However, as I sit relaxing and enjoying company, I am reflecting on how to share a wonderful Christmas evening with friends and family.
 I also threw my hat in the ring to win an extravagant $10,000 shopping spree at Balsam Hill (you can enter on their Facebook page).
 [Editor’s note: This sweepstakes ended on December 12, 2012.]

 My parents have a very pretty, stable Christmas tree with a lifetime of cherished heirloom ornaments on it.
 I unfortunately, do not, but that won’t stop me from finding and creating new memories with the help of my family this year.
 My tree decorations might be sparse, but I’m full of great ideas for celebrating the season!

 - Invite plenty of people you love and enjoy.